alephium/voting-tutorial/docs/Voting Application on Alephium.md

 # Contract Deployment in Typescript

 ## Overview
-To deploy a `TxContract` on the network we need to have a full node running locally.
+To deploy a `TxContract` on the network we need to have a full node running locally on the testnet.
 We will query the following REST API endpoints:

 1. `POST /wallet/unlock/{wallet_name}` Unlocks the user wallet
 2. `GET /wallets/addresses/{wallet_name}` To retrieves the public key of the active address